DaChro/ogh_summerschool_2019/docs/index.md

 since the University is spread all over the city, it is often worthwhile checking for the University SSIDs wherever you are in Muenster.

-eduroam: If your home institution is part of this initiative, use eduroam, just log in with your usual credentials.
+eduroam: If your home institution is part of this initiative, use eduroam, just log in with your usual credentials from home.

 GuestOnCampus: Any guest can connect to this Wifi without any credentials.
 After connecting and opening your browser, you will be redirected to the login page.
 Please note, that the data volume is restricted to 1 GB per day and